hipe/tmx/myterm/doc/issues/002-thoughts-about-the-experimental-architecture.md

   • we use this "adapter pattern" so that our application code is not tightly coupled to our backend choices.

-  • as an implementation an adapter is simply an object that must respond to a certain set of messages.

   • there will only ever be zero or one active adapter at a time. we may refer to the active adapter (if any) as being "selected". to say "selected" is the same thing as saying it is active.

+  • an adapter is effectively a list of components that get injected into the application. the adapter then attempts to build and set the background image whenever all the data changes and all the required components are present (see [#004]).